wsdt/Wavect_Base/README.md

 Each folder contains a separate README.md.

-Exemplare technologies used:
+Exemplary technologies used:
+### PARENT
+- Husky: Precommit-hook to test, execute tslint and prettier.

 ### Backend
 - Node.JS
-- Typescript
 - Nodemon
+- TypeScript
+- Jest
+- Prettier
+- Tslint

 ### Frontend
-- Typescript
-- React.JS
+- React.JS (not using create-react-app anymore)
 - (in future Redux when we are familiar with react)
 - SCSS
+- TypeScript
+- Jest
+- Webpack
+- Prettier
+- Tslint

 ### Database
 - NoSQL/SQL in future.